bilardi/aws-saving/docs/source/usage.rst

 * a RDS instance where loading the bucket data
 * an EC2 instance where installing your software
 * a RDS cluster where loading the ETL data
+* a domain with an user of SageMaker Studio
 * a lambda for managing the saving costs

 This system is not necessary 24H but only 2 hours in the morning from 8:00 AM and the developers work until 6:00 PM

 * the EC2 and RDS instances in production can be started at 7:30 AM and stopped at 10:30 AM
 * the stacks in staging (*) can be deleted at 6:00 PM
+* the apps created by user of SageMaker Studio can be deleted at 6:00PM

 The tags that you have to add to your objects are